Gam Gam Ganesha

-Gam Gam Ganesha is a 2024 Indian Telugu-language crime comedy film film written and directed by Uday Bommisetty.
-It starred Anand Devarakonda, Pragathi Srivasthava, Nayan Sarika, Emmanuel, Vennela Kishore, and Satyam Rajesh.
+Gam Gam Ganesha is a 2024 Indian Telugu-language crime comedy film written and directed by Uday Bommisetty.
+It starred Anand Deverakonda, Pragathi Srivasthava, Nayan Sarika, Emmanuel Jabardast, Vennela Kishore and Satyam Rajesh.

 Plot

 Ganesh is a small-time crook who commits petty thefts with his friend Shankar.
 He is in love with Shruthi, a local supermarket employee, and wishes to marry her.
-However, Shruthi breaks off her relationship with Ganesh, as she is set to be married to the supermarket owner.
-Heartbroken, Ganesh decides to commit a huge heist in order to gain enough money to impress Sruthi and win her back.
-He teams up with Arun to steal a diamond from Arun's father in order to pay off his gambling debt.
-Ganesh is able to steal the diamond, but things go wrong when he accidentally shoots Arun's father, leading to Arun chasing after them.
-Ganesh and Shankar are able to successfully escape when Arun gets into an accident.
+However, Shruthi ends her relationship with Ganesh, as she is set to marry the supermarket owner.
+Heartbroken, Ganesh decides to plan a big heist to earn enough money to impress Sruthi and win her back.
+He teams up with Arun to steal a diamond from Arun's father to pay off his gambling debt.
+Ganesh manages to steal the diamond, but things go wrong when he accidentally shoots Arun's father, leading to Arun chasing them.
+Ganesh and Shankar successfully escape when Arun gets into an accident.
 Arun and his two bodyguards are forced to work for the inhabitants of a local village after causing significant damage to their farm.

-Meanwhile, Kishore Reddy is a ruthless politician who aspires to be Chief Minister of Andhra Pradesh.
-In order to fund his campaign, he hires Rudra, a local criminal, to smuggle 10 crores to him from Mumbai.
-The money is hid in a huge idol of Lord Ganesha, with the premise that the idol is being bought for a Ganesh Chathurthi celebration.
-Rudra and his crew engage in a gunfight with some prison enemies, but are able to buy the Ganesh idol and smuggle the money successfully.
+Meanwhile, Kishore Reddy is a ruthless politician who aspires to be the Chief Minister of Andhra Pradesh.
+To fund his campaign, he hires Rudra, a local criminal, to smuggle 10 crores to him from Mumbai.
+The money is hidden in a huge idol of Lord Ganesha, with the premise that the idol is being bought for a Ganesh Chaturthi celebration.
+Rudra and his crew engage in a gunfight with prison enemies but manage to buy the Ganesh idol and smuggle the money successfully.

-Ganesh and Shankar, who are now being pursued by police, hide the diamond in the Ganesh idol in order to prevent from being caught.
+Ganesh and Shankar, who are now being pursued by the police, hide the diamond in the Ganesh idol to prevent being caught.
 However, Kishore Reddy and Rudra discover that the money is not in the idol.
-During Rudra's gunfight, the shop owner's child had accidentally sold the idol to Rajuvaru, leader of a local village, and sold them an identical one.
+During Rudra's gunfight, the shop owner's child had accidentally sold the idol to Rajuvaru, the leader of a local village, and sold them an identical one.
 The money, along with Ganesh's diamond, is within Rajuvaru's idol.